 My View on SoundProofing a Room

-SoundProofing a Room is not that much challenging if you can set up your space with suggested solutions.
+SoundProofing a Room is not that challenging if you can set up your space with suggested solutions.

-But if you are struggling with a strong noise and willing to have a solid solution for your space then you can go for Room within a Room.
+But if you are struggling with a strong noise and willing to have a solid solution for your space then you can go for a Room within a Room.

-Well, this is not easy to set up but yes the rule of science apply where if you can cover your room with others and create a vacuum in between the two walls can really help to minimize the soundwaves.
+Well, this is not easy to set up but yes the rule of science applies where if you can cover your room with others and create a vacuum in between the two walls can really help to minimize the soundwaves.

 I do not suggest this unless you really need this as it is very expensive and not required for a common house room unless you want to make a studio in it.